porres/pd-else/README.md

 Lucarda is always helpful testing stuff for Windows and more.
 Seb shader is a tcl/tk master that helped me a lot with this (which I know next to nothing) and is responsible for the [keycode] object.

-Albert Graef from Purr Data is doing a great job helping port ELSE so it builds and runs on Purr Data (still experimental and a long way to go).
+Albert Graef from Purr Data is working on a port of ELSE so it builds and runs on Purr Data (still experimental and a long way to go).
 He's also doing several valuable contributions to the code and being helpful in general in this process - check <https://github.com/agraef/purr-data/releases/tag/2.19.2+ELSE>.

 Kudos and thanks to my buddy Esteban Viveros for helping with the compilation of ELSE for other systems as well as ELSE for Camomile and libpd projects, which opened the way for PlugData by Timothy Schoen, who's doing an amazing jaw dropping job with this project based on camomile that includes ELSE.
 Timothy has also helped me fix many ELSE related issues and coded first versions of compiled band limited oscillators.
 PlugData is also a fork of Pd with a revamped GUI.
 See: <https://github.com/timothyschoen/PlugData>.